 SKY Delights in Leopold Street is a great organic, vegetarian deli and coffee bar with homemade goodies and specialist fine foods.

-The Nairn Highland Games usually take place on the third Saturday in August (tel: 01667 458 508).
-The Nairn Show (29 July 2017) with livestock exhibitions, craft fair, food stalls and amusements is held at Kinnudie Farm, Auldearn.
-The Nairn Golf Club hosted the 37th Walker Cup in September 1999.
+The Nairn Highland Games take place on the third Saturday in August.
+The Nairn Show (early August) with livestock exhibitions, craft fair, food stalls and amusements is held at Kinnudie Farm, Auldearn.

 BRODIE CASTLE (4.5 miles west of Forres and 24 miles east of Inverness)